X

 Mercedes Sichon:

-Kwanzaa is an African American holiday celebrated from 26 December to 1 January.
-It is based on the agricultural celebrations of Africa called the first-fruits celebrations which were times for harvest, ingathering, reverence, commemoration, recommitment, and celebration.
-Therefore, Kwanzaa is a time for ingathering of African Americans for celebration of their heritage and their achievements, reverence for the Creator and creation, commemoration of the past, recommitment to cultural ideals and celebration of the good.
+Kwanzaa is an African American and Pan-African holiday which celebrates family, community and culture, and is observed from 26 December to 1 January throughout the global African community.
+It is based on the agricultural celebrations of Africa called the first-fruits celebrations which were times for harvest, ingathering, special reverence, commemoration, recommitment, and celebration.
+Therefore, Kwanzaa is a time for ingathering of African peoples to reinforce the bonds between them and in celebration of their heritage and their achievements, special reverence for the Creator and creation, commemoration of the past, recommitment to their highest cultural ideals and celebration of the good. *

 Ubicación